 - What stakeholders and factors are involved in their decision making?

 How do applicants become aware of the job offer?

-Journey mapping helps us answer the following questions:
+Journey maps have many benefits and provide us with answer to the following questions:

 - What channels and platforms do the candidates use and for what purpose are they using them?